Charles Meryon: Training

 Meryon later said that he first became attracted to a naval career by "the animation of the quays of Marseilles", on his visit to his father, and from his letters to his father it is clear this had become a clear intention by the end of 1835.
 He entered the Naval school in Brest in November 1837, having come 47th in the competitive entry exam, out of 68 candidates who passed.

 By the end of his first half-year he was ranked 15th, then 19th six months later.
 By September 1839 he was 11th out of 60 remaining in his class.
 He "consistently scored a near-perfect mark in Drawing", did well in English (after greatly improving this when with his father) and Gunnery.
 The training in drawing covered not only making charts and sketches of coastlines, important skills for naval officers, but "picturesque and linear" drawing of heads and landscapes.

 The school for future naval officers had only been founded in 1827.
 It was based on the ship Orion and the course lasted two years.
 The pupils almost never set foot on shore, and Meryon's claim to have not done so for 22 months seems plausible.
 The routine and discipline were harsh, but Meryon made life-long friends, including Ernest Mouchez.

 Meryon joined his first ship, the Alger at Toulon in October 1839, as a cadet, second class.
 Initially he lodged onshore.
 After a trip to Algiers carrying troops, the ship left Toulon to join the French Levant squadron in the Aegean Sea in February 1840, allowing Meryon to visit Athens, Corinth, Argos, Melos and Mycenae.
-In April 1840 he transferred to the Montebello near modern Izmir (then Smyrna) in Turkey, with which he revisited Greece, then France, before visiting Tunis, then of great political interest to the French, and Carthage.
+In April 1840 he transferred to the Montebello near modern İzmir (then Smyrna) in Turkey, with which he revisited Greece, then France, before visiting Tunis, then of great political interest to the French, and Carthage.
 In January 1842 he was promoted to cadet, first class.